kmwalsh211/Spring-Microservice-with-K8s/README.md

 ## Notes

-- Since the backend uses in-memory storage, scaling Spring Boot to multiple replicas (replicas: 2) will result in inconsistent state between pods.
-For this demo, keep replicas at 1.
+- Since the backend uses in-memory storage, scaling Spring Boot to multiple replicas results in inconsistent state between pods.
+3 replicas were required so I kept it as that, but it means the movie list is inconsistent on the UI since each pod has a separate memory.

 - In production, this would be solved by connecting Spring Boot to a persistent database (Postgres, MySQL, etc.).